-Passing grade: In order to pass the course, you must pass either the midterm exam or the final exam.
-Students must obtain a grade of 50% or higher on either the midterm exam or final exam portions of the course in order for the laboratory assignment portion of the course to count towards the final grade.
+Passing grade: In order to pass the course, you must pass either: 1) the two tests (average of Test #1 and Test #2) or 2) the final exam.
+Students must obtain a grade of 50% or higher on either the tests or final exam portions of the course in order for the laboratory assignment and laboratory participation portion of the course to count towards the final grade.

-Missed midterm exam: If you miss the midterm exam due to grounds for granting academic consideration or religious accommodation, the weight of the missed test will be added to the final exam.
-There will be no makeup midterm exam.
+Missed tests: If you miss Test #1 or Test #2 due to grounds for granting academic consideration or religious accommodation, the weight of the missed test will be added to the final exam.
+There will be no makeup tests.

 Lab Work: You must attend and complete all laboratories.
-If you miss a laboratory due to grounds for granting academic consideration or religious accommodation, arrangements must be made with the teaching assistant to complete a makeup lab.
+If you miss a laboratory due to grounds for granting academic consideration or religious accommodation, the weight of that missed assessment will be added to the final exam.